 Supporting Vulnerable Community Members

-JFS routinely serves the school and we are delighted that our efforts on October 27th will help support and encourage the students, families, teachers, and staff that call the school their own.
+JFS routinely serves the school and we are delighted that our efforts on October 27th helped support and encourage the students, families, teachers, and staff that call the school their own.